Jens Stoltenberg: Defense and foreign politics

-While Stoltenberg was prime minister, Norway's defence spending increased steadily, with the result that Norway today is one of the NATO allies with the highest per capita defence expenditure.
+While Stoltenberg was prime minister, Norway's defence spending increased steadily.
 Stoltenberg has also been instrumental in modernising the Norwegian armed forces, and in contributing forces to various NATO operations.

 Stoltenberg is a supporter of enhanced trans-Atlantic cooperation ties.
-He has also always been a supporter of Norwegian membership in the European Union.
+He has also been a supporter of Norwegian membership in the European Union.

 Stoltenberg has criticized Israel over alleged violations of international law in the Palestinian Territories as well as in international waters, such as the 2010 Gaza flotilla raid.
-In 2006, Stoltenberg stated that "Norway condemns Israel's actions against Palestinians.
-Such collective punishment is totally unacceptable."
-Stoltenberg praised doctors Mads Gilbert and Erik Fosse for their humanitarian work in the Gaza Strip during the Gaza War, stating that "all of Norway" was behind them.
+Stoltenberg also praised doctors Mads Gilbert and Erik Fosse for their humanitarian work in the Gaza Strip during the Gaza War.

 Financial crisis

-Stoltenberg took an international role during the financial crisis by promoting international financial cooperation.
-This was among other arenas done through the International Monetary Fund (IMF) and a meeting in Chile 27–29 March 2009 where social democratic leaders from around the world met at a Progressive Governance Conference, just prior to the first G20 summit on the financial crisis.
-President Bill Clinton was among the delegates and panel that would chart a way out of the financial crisis, which included the host Michelle Bachelet, Britain's prime minister Gordon Brown, Brazil's President Lula da Silva and Stoltenberg.
-A special emergency meeting of the European Social Democratic Forum (PES) was gathered in Oslo in May 2011, on an initiative from Stoltenberg and the think tank Policy Network.
+Stoltenberg promoted international financial cooperation during the financial crisis.
+This was done through the use of the International Monetary Fund (IMF) and a meeting in Chile 27–29 March 2009 where social democratic leaders from around the world met at a Progressive Governance Conference, just prior to the first G20 summit on the financial crisis.
+The panel included representation from multiple other countries including the United States, Britain, and Brazil.
+An emergency meeting of the European Social Democratic Forum (PES) gathered in Oslo in May 2011, on an initiative from Stoltenberg and the think tank Policy Network.

 Both nationally and internationally, Stoltenberg emphasised the enormous costs the financial crisis had in the form of a high unemployment rate, and appealed for better international coordination, the balance between austerity and economic growth stimulus, active labor market measures for young people, and investments for increased innovation.
 Norway came out of the financial crisis with the lowest unemployment rate in Europe.